mstksg/inCode/copy/entries/dependent-haskell-1.md

 it with `natVal`.
 So really, `KnownNat n => ...` is more or less the same as `Integer -> ...`.
 That's right --- at runtime, a `KnownNat n` constraint is more or less just an `Integer` that GHC passes around automatically for you, to save you the hassle of manually passing it in yourself.
+(We say that the "dictionary" of `KnownNat` is `Integer`.)

-So, what about the constructor:
+So, the constructor:

 ~~~haskell
 SNat :: KnownNat n => Sing n
 ~~~

-Which is really just:
+Is *really* kind of like:

 ~~~haskell
 SNat :: Integer -> Sing n
 ~~~

-The GADT constructor for `SNat` requires a `KnownNat n` instance in scope.
-It *takes* that instance and stores it inside the constructor as an `Integer`.
+The GADT constructor for `SNat` requires a `KnownNat n` instance in scope to produce.
+That instance is essentially stored inside the constructor, as if it were just an `Integer`.
 Then, later, when you pattern match on it, you pattern match out the instance that was originally put in there, and you can use it!

 So what's the big deal, why not just ditch `KnownNat` and just pass around integers?
 The difference is that GHC and the compiler can now *track* these at